mr-hoffman/4.01-looping-basics/README.md

 ## Remove the Vowels

-create a function called `de-vowel()` which will take a string as input and **return** a copy of that string witl all the vowels removed.
+create a function called `de_vowel()` which will take a string as input and **return** a copy of that string witl all the vowels removed.
 A string with no vowels should be returned without any changes.

 1. Create the function contract for `de_vowel()`
 2. Write `de_vowel()` using a `for loop`